 ASTRONAVIGATION

 3rd-level Stargazer feature

-Beginning at 3rd level, you gain proficiency with cartographer's tools and navigator's tools.
+You gain proficiency with cartographer's tools and navigator's tools.
 While you have a clear vision of any cosmic bodies (such as stars, moons, or planets), you always know your location in the Material Plane and what time of year it is.
 This feature does not work if you are not on the planet or plane of your origin, though you can spend 8 hours studying the night sky to reorient yourself on new planets or planes in this way.

 Further, you have advantage on saving throws against being blinded, and dim light does not impose disadvantage on your Wisdom (Perception) checks.

-ZENITH STRIKE

-3rd-level Stargazer feature
+ZENITH STRIKE 3rd-level Stargazer feature

 You gain the power to imbue a weapon with cosmic light.
 As a bonus action, you may raise a weapon directly overhead to empower it.
-The weapon sheds bright light in a 10-foot radius, and the next hit with a weapon attack on your turn deals an additional 1d6 radiant damage.
+The weapon sheds bright light in a 10-foot radius, and the next hit with an attack with this weapon on your turn deals an additional 1d6 radiant damage.
 At 11th level, the additional radiant damage increases to 2d6.

-Additionally, when you use the attack action, you can make a ranged spell attack by sending a beam of starlight from the weapon, using your ranger spell attack bonus.
-The beam has a range of 30 feet and deals 1d6 + your Wisdom modifier radiant damage on a hit.

 STARBURST

 7th-level Stargazer feature

-As a reaction, when you take damage, you can use your reaction to emit a burst of blinding light with a 15-foot-radius sphere centered on you.
+As a reaction, when you take damage, you can use your reaction to emit a burst of blinding light with a 15-footradius sphere centered on you.
 Any creatures within that sphere that can see the light must succeed on a Constitution saving throw or become blinded until the end of your next turn.
-You can choose a number of creatures equal to your wisdom modifier, and those creatures automatically succeed on the saving throw.
+You can choose a number of creatures equal to your Wisdom modifier, and those creatures automatically succeed on the saving throw.

-Once you use this feature, you cannot use it again until you finish a short or long rest, or unless you expend a ranger spell slot of 2nd-level or higher to do so again.
+Once you use this feature, you can't use it again until you finish a short or long rest, or unless you expend a ranger spell slot of 2nd-level or higher to do so again.

-GUIDING LIGHT

-11th-level Stargazer feature
+GUIDING LIGHT 11th-level Stargazer feature

 Whenever you hit a creature with a 19 or 20 on an attack roll, you can choose to cause the creature to emanate bright sunlight until the start of your next turn.
-An affected creature sheds bright light in a 20-foot radius and dim light for an additional 20-feet.
+An affected creature sheds bright light in a 20-foot radius and dim light for an additional 20 feet.
 Any creature or object within the bright light can't benefit from being invisible, and the next attack made against the glowing creature has advantage while it is illuminated.

-COSMIC RETRIBUTION

-15th-level Stargazer feature
+COSMIC RETRIBUTION 15th-level Stargazer feature When a hostile creature damages you, you may cast a ranger spell as a reaction.
+The spell must normally have a casting time of 1 action.